 Workshop on cost models for preserving research results including data

 Knowledge Exchange will be organising a workshop which will provide an overview of existing models and demonstrate the functionality of some of the current cost tools.
 It will consider the specific economic challenges with regard to the preservation of research data and address the benefits of investing in the preservation of digital information

-The members of the Research Data Working Group are representatives from both Knowledge Exchange partner organisations and strategic stakeholders from the scientific infrastructure communities in the four countries.
+The members of the Research Data Expert Group are representatives from both Knowledge Exchange partner organisations and strategic stakeholders from the scientific infrastructure communities in the four countries.